A new environment

 What do we do?

 Coreso provides the RCC mandatory services or tasks to nationally regulated TSOs.
-Those services are driven by European regulations (3rd and 4th energy packages).
+Those services are driven by European regulations (3rd and 4th Energy Packages).